Proxying in 2026: The Geeky Domain Guide to Playing Smart

 The "Snack Tax" Compromise

 If you are proxying the expensive cards, use the money you saved to support the ecosystem holding the community together.
-Buy some sleeves, pick up a few $5 singles from their display case, or at the very least, buy a soda and some snacks.
-Do not be the guy who plays a proxied $2,000 deck and refuses to spend $3 on a bottled water.
+Buy some sleeves, pick up a few $5 singles from their display case, or at the very least buy a soda and some snacks.
+Do not be the person who plays a proxied $2,000 deck and refuses to spend $3 on a bottle of water.

 The Most Acceptable Fake: The Mana Base Tax

-Magic is a game about casting cool spells, but the mana system is inherently flawed.
-To make a three-color or four-color deck run smoothly, you need Fetch Lands (Scalding Tarn, Polluted Delta) and Shock Lands (Steam Vents, Watery Grave).
-Dropping $300 just so your deck doesn't actively fight against you is the most boring, unrewarding purchase in the entire hobby.
+Magic is a game about casting cool spells, but the mana system is inherently punishing.
+To make a three- or four-color deck run smoothly, you need fetch lands (Scalding Tarn, Polluted Delta) and shock lands (Steam Vents, Watery Grave).
+Dropping hundreds of dollars just so your deck doesn't actively fight against you is the most boring, unrewarding purchase in the entire hobby.
+If you'd rather solve it with cardboard you can actually afford, start with our budget dual lands guide and the Commander mana curve basics.

 The Disclosure: How to Survive Rule 0

-The pre-game conversation—often called "Rule 0" in Commander—is where proxy disputes are won or lost.
-The absolute worst thing you can do is sit down, say nothing, and drop a proxied Gaea's Cradle on turn one.
+The pre-game conversation — often called "Rule 0" in Commander — is where proxy disputes are won or lost.
+The worst thing you can do is sit down, say nothing, and drop a proxied Gaea's Cradle on turn one.
 People hate feeling tricked.

 Transparency disarms hostility.
-When you sit down with a new pod, you must disclose your proxies clearly, but confidently.
+When you sit down with a new pod, disclose your proxies clearly but confidently.
 Do not apologize for them.
 Just state the facts.
+The bracket system gives you the shared vocabulary to do it precisely — "this is a Bracket 3 deck" says far more than "it's about a 7."

-> YOU: "I brought a mid-power Aristocrats deck.
-Just a heads up, I run about 10 proxies in here.
-Most of them are just the expensive dual lands so I don't get mana screwed, and two are expensive combo pieces I'm testing before I buy.
+You: "I brought a mid-power Aristocrats deck — call it Bracket 3.
+Heads up, I run about 10 proxies.
+Most are expensive dual lands so I don't get mana screwed, and two are combo pieces I'm testing before I buy.
 They're all full-art color printouts.
-Is everyone cool with that?"
+Everyone cool with that?"

-> THE POD (99% of the time): "Yeah man, that's totally fine.
+The pod, 99% of the time: "Yeah, that's totally fine.
 Let's roll to see who goes first."

-By specifying what you are proxying (lands/testing cards) and how you are proxying (color, legible printouts), you remove the fear that you are hiding a counterfeit cEDH pub-stomper deck.
+By specifying what you are proxying (lands, testing cards) and how you are proxying (color, legible printouts), you remove the fear that you are hiding a counterfeit cEDH pub-stomper.
 Communication is your best form of cardboard protection.

 Financial Intelligence: The Cardboard Test Drive